its-miroma/fow/how-to/install/README.md

 {% endhint %}

 {% hint style="info" %}
 Are you unable to play Minecraft 1.17 or higher due to hardware limitations?
-Follow this [tutorial](https://gist.github.com/Kichura/9fa44010d8ed9e5733d258292e327001) then try again.
+Follow this [tutorial to work around the compatibility issue](https://gist.github.com/Kichura/9fa44010d8ed9e5733d258292e327001) then try again.
 {% endhint %}